-Applications are typically reviewed within 30 days.
-If you’re approved for disability discharge due to SSA documentation or certification from a doctor, you will be subject to a 3-year review period that starts on the date that your discharge is finalized and approved.
+Student loan forgiveness for disability applications are typically reviewed within 30 days.
+If you’re approved for discharge due to SSA documentation or certification from a doctor, you will be subject to a three-year review period that starts on the date that your discharge is finalized and approved.
 During the review period, your income and any changes in your status will be monitored.

-If you receive approval for the discharge based on a VA determination, you will not have to take part in a three-year review period.
+If you receive approval for the discharge based on a VA determination, you won’t have to take part in a three-year review.

-Once you’re approved for a TPD discharge — and even after you receive it — it could be voided if you fail to meet certain standards during your three-year monitoring period (if you have one).
+Here’s another catch: Once you’re approved for a student loan discharge via TPD — and even after you receive it — it could be voided if you fail to meet certain standards during your three-year monitoring period (if you have one).